 On May 15, 2018 the Board of Trustees submitted an application with the U.S. Department of the Treasury to reduce benefits as allowed under the Multiemployer Pension Reform Act of 2014 (MPRA) to avoid plan insolvency.
 On September 14, 2018, the U.S. Department of the Treasury approved the application for benefit reductions effective October 1, 2018, which reduced benefits accrued through September 30, 2018 by 30% for eligible participants, but not below 110% of the PBGC maximum guaranteed benefit level.
-Due to the benefit reductions that took effect October 1, 2018, the Plan is no longer projected to become insolvent.
-Accordingly, the Plan emerged from critical and declining status in 2019 and is in critical status for the Plan Year ending December 31, 2020.
-A separate notice ("Notice of Critical Status") is included in the same mailing as this notice for your reference.
+Due to the benefit reductions that took effect October 1, 2018, the Plan was no longer projected to become insolvent.
+Accordingly, the Plan emerged from critical and declining status in 2019, and remained in critical status through 2022.